rododin/algorithms/README.md

 [Chess.com](https://chess.com)) working on many optimizations and new features.
 And then, in addition to that, starting since July 2020, I was busy really a lot with my house building.
 Now, in March 2025, I'd like to revisit it again with a hope to start contributing here again at least from time to time.
-My main purpose here is to practicing and improving my background in the area of fundamental computer science areas.
+My main purpose here is practicing and improving my background in the area of fundamental computer science areas.

 There was (and still is) a plan to add here all well-known algorithm and data structure implementations, as well as many well-known problem solutions.